17SABT71M3/bank_deposit_slip/README.md

 Download fill-in pdf from hdfc bank website.
-<br>Disclaimer: This is a script to fill the deposit slip PDF.
-It is not affliated with HDFC Bank in any way
+<br>Disclaimer: This is script to fills and is not affliated with HDFC Bank in any way